-Dr. Tim Ewer in 1998 describes studies which indicate a further basis for quantum healing.
+Dr. Tim Ewer in 1998 describes studies that indicate a further basis for quantum healing.

-These studies reveal that ‘collagens are not just mechanical fibres, they have dielectric and electrical conductive properties that make them very sensitive to mechanical pressure, pH, and ionic composition as well as electromagnetic fields.
-The collagen fibres therefore constitute a semi-conducting highly responsive directional network that extends throughout the organism and links directly with the intracellular matrices of all individual cells.
-This provides an excitable continuum for rapid communication enabling it function as a coherent whole.’
+These studies reveal that ‘collagens are not just mechanical fibers, they have dielectric and electrical conductive properties that make them very sensitive to mechanical pressure, pH, and ionic composition as well as electromagnetic fields.
+The collagen fibers, therefore, constitute a semi-conducting highly responsive directional network that extends throughout the organism and links directly with the intracellular matrices of all individual cells.
+This provides an excitable continuum for rapid communication enabling its function as a coherent whole.’ .

-Quantum medicine is based on study of biofields.
+Quantum medicine is based on the study of biofields.